kariya/OpenJSCAD_ja/README.md

 Also I use this repo to store my sample jscad codes.
 Currently it contains:
-- boldAndKnot.jscad: bolt and knot generator.
+- boltAndKnot.jscad: bolt and knot generator.
 - utils.jscad: misc utility functions.